Finastra/finastra-design-system/README.md

 ![](./.github/assets/banner_home.png)

-Welcome to the [Finastra design system](https://design.fusionfabric.cloud/) repository.
+Welcome to the Finastra Design System repository.
 You will find here all the assets and ressources to **build applications quickly and consistently**.
 It will also help you easily applying **Finastra branding and UX best practices**.

 # 🌍 For web